Pointing and Projections (so3g.proj)

 • n_threads - Number of threads to use in parallelized computation.

 • n_mapidx - Number of indices required to specify a pixel in a map.
-For simple maps this is probably 2, with the first index specifying row and the second index specifying column.
+For simple RectPix maps this is probably 2, with the first index specifying row and the second index specifying column.
 But for tiled maps n_mapidx is 3, with the first axis specifying the tile number.
+For HEALPix, n_mapidx is 1 for untiled and 2 for tiled maps.

 • n_comp - Number of map components, such as Stokes components or other spin components.
 This takes the value 3, for example, if projection into TQU space has been requested.